 Another distinct feature of the talent development paradigm is its interest in domain-specific trajectories; researchers Subotnik, Olszewski-Kubilius, and Worrell have generated substantial psychological and educational scholarship exploring the stages of achievement through which one must pass in order to achieve eminence in a number of widely varying fields such as acting, culinary arts, dance, mathematics, computer programming, and sports.

 Generally speaking, the path from beginner to mastery moves through stages: thinking, knowledge, skills, understanding, and creativity, the last of which is necessary to achieve distinction in any given domain.
-While domains differ greatly in terms of optimal age to being instruction or training, nearly all trajectories include close study under a mentor as well as multiple “gatekeeper” inflection points along the way that winnow the field of participants as they amass expertise.
+While domains differ greatly in terms of optimal age to begin instruction or training, nearly all trajectories include close study under a mentor as well as multiple “gatekeeper” inflection points along the way that winnow the field of participants as they amass expertise through continued engagement.
 There is a great deal of variation within domains, as well: there is disparity between trajectories in mathematics versus history and between dance and musical performance, for example (Subotnik et al., 2011).

 This perspective on cultivation of potential is tremendously positive in that it asserts that there is plenty of room for students of all kinds to shine, whether in creative endeavors, athletic pursuits, leadership opportunities, or academic disciplines.
 However, such multifarious avenues for development can also put a burden on educators and families for which they are not necessarily prepared: how, for example, are we to define and identify potential for achievement in such a wide array of pursuits?
 And is our educational system — or our society, in general — organized so teachers can effectively act as “talent scouts” who can direct students towards the resources and training that will help them develop optimally?